mathlandry/budworm_biogeo/README.md

-Here are the scripts used for the community analysis of the manuscript of my chapter 1.
+R Scripts used for the analysis of Landry et al. 2021: Spruce budworm bacterial communities vary among sites and host tree species in a boreal landscape